 With only one full day to spend in Mexico City, we decided to jump onto a sightseeing bus to see as much of the city as we could with the limited time that we had.
 The Turibus would have to be the best sightseeing bus going around – with an open top, English commentary through the headphones and four different sightseeing routes, the Turibus really gets you around the city!

 It’s a traditional hop on hop off bus, allowing you to visit many of the different sights and attractions around Mexico City and it’s surrounding suburbs.
-It’s only $140 pesos per person for the whole day, which is definitely the cheapest tour bus I’ve ever found!
+It’s only 140 pesos per person for the whole day, which is definitely the cheapest tour bus we’ve ever found!

 Where To Eat in Mexico City

 The food in Mexico City was fantastic, with Abran Cancha being home to potentially one of the best steaks I have ever eaten overseas (a massive call for me!).
 There was quite a language barrier, with most of the staff speaking very little to no English and an all Spanish menu, but they were able to give us a couple of recommendations and WOW!
 It was amazing!!